wootfish/cryptopals/README.md

 readability.
 I understand that some might still find it disturbing.
 To them I
 say: lighten up.
 The code still reads just fine.

+The challenges in set 8 take a more conversational style than the earlier sets, and many involve "intermediate" steps; to match this, I've written those problems' solutions as Jupyter Notebooks (extension `.ipynb`).
+GitHub should render their contents automatically.
+Since `mypy` doesn't support Jupyter Notebooks, I've opted to omit type annotations in these solutions.

 I think that just about covers it.
 Thanks for reading, and if you like what you see here, feel free to get in touch!